There was a time when it might have seemed that all of the country’s hotels were being bought up and run by large, multinational chains.

 With a small business like this to run, one of the last details you might want to worry about is deciding on exactly what hotel insurance you need and then trawling through a seemingly endless list of potential insurers to identify the policy that might seem to suit.

-So, why not let us at constructaquote.com do precisely that job for you?
+So, why not let us at constructaquote.com help you find the policy best suited to your business?
 Draw on our many years’ of expertise and experience in arranging insurance for a whole variety of small businesses – including hotels such as yours.

-Best of all, you may find that the cover you need may be cheaper than you first imagined if you choose one of our competitively priced hotel insurance quotes – quotes that may be delivered to you within just minutes of your enquiry.
+Best of all, you may find that the cover you need may be cheaper than you first imagined if you choose one of our competitively priced hotel insurance quotes.

 Why choose constructaquote.com?

-- Whatever sector of the hospitality industry is your business, we are able to arrange insurance cover for you
+- For many sectors of the hospitality industry, we are able to arrange insurance cover for you.

-- We arrange it by providing a level of service which 95% of our customers have rated as “good” or “excellent”
+- We arrange it by providing a level of service with our UK Contact Centre based in South Wales.

 - With respect to any employees you may have, our supplementary employers’ liability insurance offers £10 million of cover as standard.